 Where to Get Free Fabric Samples, Swatches, Scraps

 If you’re into quilting, patchwork or hunting for generally smaller pieces of fabric, you can always take advantage of free samples.
 It might seem a bit cheap, but why pay if you don’t have to?
 Most stores will be happy to cut you off a sample to take home to help you decide, but what you do with it once it’s cut is up to you!
-Some of our favourite sites for a fabric freebie include…
+Some of our favorite sites for a fabric freebie include…

 Pottery Barn – you don’t even have to leave your house to take advantage of free samples here.
-Simple choose the ones you fancy, fill in the form and Pottery Barn will send them to you free of charge.
+Simply choose the ones you fancy, fill in the form and Pottery Barn will send them to you free of charge.

 AE Outdoor – because it’s free, you can treat yourself to something a little more upmarket or unique than you might ordinarily find!
 AE Outdoor will send you up to three quality swatches for free – including postage.

 Crate and Barrel – the upholstery arm of the chain are no strangers to handing out a freebie to help you decide on your overall purchase.
 Or just use it to help your sewing side project… Whatever!
-Call or pop in to a store to select up to five free samples.
+Call or pop into a store to select up to five free samples.